Pet Sounds: Genre, debate over categorization and psychedelia

 Commentators have variously categorized the album as progressive pop, the descriptor used in its initial marketing, as well as chamber pop, psychedelic pop, and art rock.
-"Baroque pop" was absent from early critical discussions about Pet Sounds and emerged later in 1990s critiques of artists it influenced.
-The contemporary music press avoided the label, favoring "progressive" instead.
-Academic John Howland argued in 2021 that the album's "baroque-pop" traits were almost exclusive to "God Only Knows".
-(Note: While Spector similarly employed dense orchestration, baroque pop distinguished itself through melancholy first-person Romantic narratives, intimate string arrangements, and classical-influenced melodies with reduced blues elements.
-Other genres attributed to the album have included pop rock, psychedelic rock, experimental rock, avant-pop, experimental pop, symphonic rock, and folk rock.)

-Pet Sounds is typically categorized among other pioneering psychedelic rock albums, although many commentators have been reluctant to name the Beach Boys in discussions of psychedelic music.
+It is typically categorized among other pioneering psychedelic rock albums, although many commentators have been reluctant to include the Beach Boys within psychedelic music.
 (Note: Vernon Joyson, in his book The Acid Trip: A Complete Guide to Psychedelic Music, recognized the album's psychedelic elements, but excluded it from significant coverage, arguing that the band had "essentially predated the psychedelic era".)
-Stebbins writes that the album is "slightly psychedelic—or at least impressionistic."
-Wilson himself felt that while some songs contain psychedelic elements, the album overall was "not psychedelic".
-Academics Paul Hegarty and Martin Halliwell attribute the psychedelic sound to Wilson's production approach—eclectic instrumentation, echo, reverb, and Spector-inspired techniques—which created layered soundscapes where "voice and music interweave tightly".
+Wilson himself felt that while some songs contain psychedelic elements, the album overall was not.
+Academics Paul Hegarty and Martin Halliwell attribute the psychedelic sound to Wilson's production approach—eclectic instrumentation, echo, reverb, and Spector-inspired techniques—which created layered and interwoven soundscapes.
 (Note: DeRogatis, in his book about psychedelic rock, contrasts the album's introspective tone with the Beatles' post-LSD focus on societal issues.
 Hegarty and Halliwell also describe Pet Sounds as combining "personal intimacy" with a "trippy feel" linked to Wilson's LSD use, distinguishing it from contemporaneous psychedelic music such as the San Francisco sound.)
-Cultural historian Dale Carter cites dense sonic textures, structural complexity, novel instrument combinations, shifting tonal centers, and hypnotic rhythms as psychedelic qualities present in the Beach Boys' mid-1960s output.
+Historian Dale Carter cites dense sonic textures, structural complexity, novel instrument combinations, shifting tonal centers, and hypnotic rhythms as psychedelic qualities present in the Beach Boys' mid-1960s output.
 (Note: Among other reasons given for the album's perceived psychedelic quality, DeRogatis argued that its layered melodies mirror the gradual revelations of a psychedelic experience, unfolding new details with repeated listens.
 Musician Sean Lennon suggested that psychedelic music often involves epic, ambitious records, and likened experiencing Pet Sounds in full to temporarily "entering another world", akin to an LSD trip.)

-Musical architecture
+The term "baroque pop" was absent from early critical discussions about Pet Sounds, which instead favored "progressive", and emerged later in 1990s critiques of artists it influenced.
+Academic John Howland argued in 2021 that the album's baroque pop traits were almost exclusive to "God Only Knows".
+Other genres attributed to the album have included pop rock, experimental rock, avant-pop, experimental pop, symphonic rock, and folk rock.